vok32/AutoFillingDocument/README.md

 4. **Locating the Executable File**: After the conversion process is complete, Auto-py-to-exe will create the executable file in the location you specified.
 5. **Running the Executable File**: Double-click the created executable file to run the program.

+## Versions
+v1.0 - release
+v1.1 - unique suffix "file_name_new_*" and universal replacement/cancellation of the replacement of the collected files

 ## Author